How To Repair The Skin’s Acid Mantle Barrier

 Too frequent washing

-Once the acid mantle is weakened, skin sensitization can be exacerbated by external stressors such as air pollution, excessive sun exposure without sun protection, hormones, a diet lacking in essential fatty acids, and dehydration.
+Once the barrier is weakened, skin sensitization can be exacerbated by external stressors such as air pollution, excessive sun exposure without sun protection, hormones, a diet lacking in essential fatty acids, and dehydration.

-When repairing a weakened and compromised acid mantle, remember the less is more.
+When repairing a weakened and compromised barrier, remember the less is more.
 It's not a simple “buy this shiny new miracle product” solution.
 Layering on more products or using too many products in the hopes of a quick fix will not do the job.

 The key to effective skin barrier repair is using a few quality products with no irritating ingredients and using these products consistently over four to six weeks.
 The skin has its own regenerative rhythm and needs time to adjust and repair.
 This is not the time for quick fixes and miracle treatments.